pystardust/ani-cli/README.md

 <details><summary><b>FreeBSD</b></summary>

 #### Linux Binary Compatibility:
-important to note that ani-cli will not work if you don't have linuxemu installed. here are the minimum instructions to get it up and running, for more info refer to the official [docs](https://docs.freebsd.org/en/books/handbook/linuxemu/).
+important to note that ani-cli will not work if you don't have linuxemu enabled. here are the minimum instructions to get it up and running, for more info refer to the official [docs](https://docs.freebsd.org/en/books/handbook/linuxemu/).

 ```sh